cisco-ce/roomos.cisco.com/docs/WebEngine.md

 ## Non-fullscreen windows?

-Currently only fullscreen web views are supported.
-In the future we may support different types such as web dialogs and side-bars.
+Both fullscreen and non-fullscreen web views are supported througth the use of webpanels that opens the webpages in web dialogs.

 ## What about multiple screens?